Frequently asked questions

 - Throughout the programme, participants will have the opportunity to connect with relevant agencies (Local Enterprise Offices and Enterprise Ireland) to get information on other funding and supports available.

-- Participants can access R&D facilities and tap into specialist expertise from within the Institutes of Technology, including access to interns.
+- Participants can access R&D facilities and tap into specialist expertise from within the Universities/Institutes of Technology, including access to interns.

 - Applicants will have access to the Enterprise Ireland Market Research Centre, where they can carry out invaluable primary and secondary market research.